yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/_index.md

     weight: 702
 ---

-Backup and restore is the process of creating and storing copies of your data for protection against data loss.
+Backup and restoration is the process of creating and storing copies of your data for protection against data loss.
 With a proper backup strategy, you can always restore your data to a most-recent known working state and minimize application downtime.
 This in turn guarantees business and application continuity.

 Unlike traditional single-instance databases, YugabyteDB is designed for fault tolerance.
 By maintaining at least three copies of your data across multiple data regions or multiple clouds, it makes sure no losses occur if a single node or single data region becomes unavailable.
 Thus, with YugabyteDB, you would mainly use backups to: